mkirzon/HipLogBot/README.md

 gcloud init
 ```
 2. `cd` to the cloud function `src` folder
-3. Deploy with this command -
+3. Deploy with these commands -

+For prod -
 ```
 gcloud functions deploy hip-log-bot-cf \
 --gen2 \